 12. Honey with Warm Milk

-Warm milk soothes the esophagus and digestive tract.
+Warm milk for acid reflux is great because it soothes the esophagus and digestive tract.

 - Stir in 1 teaspoon honey in a cup of low fat or fat free warm milk.